-Can I sue ACS, Legal Aid or the Courts for how they mishandled my custody case?
+Can I sue ACS, Legal Aid, or the Courts for how they mishandled my custody case?

-When you start talking about suing ACS (Association for Children’s Services) and Legal Aid and the Court, my guess is that it will be an uphill battle to win such a lawsuit because each of these entities ill argue that they did what they did because they thought it was in the “best interest of the child.”
+When you start talking about suing ACS (Association for Children’s Services) and Legal Aid and the Court, my guess is that it will be an uphill battle to win such a lawsuit because each of these entities will argue that they did what they did because they thought it was in the “best interest of the child.”

-Recently, one of those children in whose best interest these entities acted, brought a lawsuit against each of them saying they “ruined his life” by removing him from his parents home when he was 3 years old and sending him to live with his grandparents in Connecticut.
+Recently, one of those children in whose best interest these entities acted, brought a lawsuit against each of them saying they “ruined his life” by removing him from his parent’s home when he was 3 years old and sending him to live with his grandparents in Connecticut.
 The case is pending as of this writing so it is not clear how that worked out for him.

 Can ACS and Legal Aid and the Courts make mistakes?
 Can they act overzealously in some cases?
 Can the wrong conclusions ever be reached in these cases?
 Sure.
 It is highly probable that a few mistakes were made over the course of many years and that some children’s “best interest” was not served at all by decisions rendered.